rovxn/Entri_Elevate_FSD_Assignment10/README.md

-Got it 👍 You want a **polished README.md** that looks professional and covers everything needed for submission, including where to put screenshots.
-I’ll keep it aligned with your assignment requirements.
-Since you decided **not to use Quicksand & Montserrat**, I’ll stick with the default Tailwind fonts.

-Here’s a complete README you can drop into your project root:

----

 # 📦 Product List (React + Vite + Tailwind)

 A simple product listing page built with **React** and **Tailwind CSS**.